Gankra/abi-cafe/README.md

 * Load that dynamic lib in, pass in the callbacks, and run it
 * Check that both sides reported the same values

 By running this natively on whatever platform you care about, this will tell you what FFI interfaces do and don't currently work.
-Ideally all you need to do is `cargo run`, but we're dealing with native toolchains...
+Ideally all you need to do is `cargo run`, but we're dealing with native toolchains so, expect toolchain bugs!

+By default we will:

+* run all tests
+* under every possible calling convention
+* for a selection of reasonable "impl calls impl" pairings (e.g. rustc_calls_cc)

+But you can the CLI interface lets you override these defaults.
+This is especially useful for --pair because it lets you access *more* specific pairings, like if you really want to specifically test gcc_calls_clang.